roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-05 ****** byTheTalkMan© "No, Helena, it's... uh...
+"No, Helena, it's... uh...
 I just...
 I just can't think straight."
 Derek pleaded.
 The gravity of the situation was now hitting him.
 The reality of what he was doing.
 Like having his face splashed with water, he suddenly saw where he was and what he was doing with clarity.
 He was balls deep in his wife's grandmother.
 His wife's grandmother!
 He was about to start fucking with his wife's grandmother.
 This was so wrong.
 So fucked up.
 He felt lower than dirt.
 Like a sick, twisted freak.
 The scum of the Earth.
 He had to escape.
 He had to get out.
 He felt ill.

  He had been playing with fire.
 He had been toying with the serpent.
 Letting it coil around him.
 Letting him think it was all good, that everything was just fun and games.
 But now the serpent had attacked, and he realized how foolish he had been.
 How foolish he had been to even toy with a predator, who's only instinct was to attack.